Cloud repatriation to dedicated IT solutions

 Cloud repatriation

-Cloud repatriation is gaining popularity among CIOs and CTOs to achieve higher performance, control and cost efficiency as their projects evolve and scale.
-It is a valuable tool to relocate workloads when the cost-benefit ratio is not as expected.
-It generally involves migrating to a dedicated solution that works best for running the business workloads.
+Cloud repatriation is gaining popularity among CIOs and CTOs to achieve higher performance, control and cost efficiency as projects evolve and scale.
+It is a valuable tool to relocate workloads when the balance between costs and benefits is not as expected.
+Repatriation generally involves migrating to a dedicated solution that works best for running the business workloads.

 What is cloud repatriation?

-Cloud repatriation, also known as “uncloud”, consists of moving workloads and applications from hyperscale public clouds to other IT solutionshosted private cloud environments, colocation facilities, dedicated servers or even smaller public cloud environments.
-Therefore, it is not about taking workloads back to the company’s infrastructure, but about relocating them to a more suitable one.
+Cloud repatriation, also known as “uncloud”, consists of moving workloads and applications from hyperscale public clouds to other IT solutions — dedicated servers, hosted private cloud environments, colocation facilities, managed service providers or a local public cloud provider.
+Therefore, it does not necessarily involve taking workloads back to the company’s in-house infrastructure, but relocating them to a more suitable one.
+Furthermore, it may not entail the relocation of all systems and workloads.

 Some of the reasons behind cloud repatriation are: